-The College will continue to develop strategic relationships with a number of key local employers.
-Our Apprenticeship Development Centre is a cornerstone in Toyota Manufacturing UK's approach to ensure they have the requisite skills for their current and future business needs and our relationship with St George's Park moves into its fifth year of providing this nationally renowned centre of excellence with a wide range of Apprenticeships that are enhancing their business capabilities.
+The College continues to develop strategic relationships with a number of key local employers.
+Our Apprenticeship Development Centre is a cornerstone in Toyota Manufacturing UK's approach to ensure they have the requisite skills for their current and future business needs and our relationship with St George's Park provides this nationally renowned centre of excellence with a wide range of Apprenticeships that are enhancing their business capabilities.